 The New Direct Mail to Internet Combo

 The internet has changed all that.
-Now, you can do almost exactly the same thing, much more efficiently and for a far lower cost.
+Now, you can do almost the same thing, much more efficiently and for a far lower cost.

 How the Direct Mail to Internet Combo Works

 Instead of asking someone to mail back or call for a free report, they’re sent to your website instead.
 Each direct mail piece has a unique code, such as “8YF64TK6” that the user needs to type in when they get to the site to get their freebie.
-They must also give you their email address to gain access to your free offer.
+They must also give you their email address to access your free offer.

-Once the code is typed in, you’ll know exactly who typed it in and what their address is, based on your mailer’s database because you will “keycode” each name with a unique code.
+Once the code is typed in, you’ll know precisely who typed it in and what their address is, based on your mailer’s database because you will “keycode” each name with a unique code.
 In other words, you can look them up by their code.

 You now have a “hot” lead.
 You have someone who’s expressed interest in what you’re offering, someone who’s much more likely to buy.